FY26 House DHS Appropriations Bill -- Adopted Immigration Amendments

 • Establishes a new, cap-exempt category of H-2B visas for employers with a history of using the program.

-• The amendment applies to any employer who received a labor certification between FY2021 and FY2025.
+• The amendment applies to any employer that received a labor certification between FY2021 and FY2025.
 In FY2026, these employers "shall...obtain positions exempt from the numerical limitation" in an amount not exceeding their "highest number of positions for all labor certifications received" in any single year during that five-year look-back period.

 • The use of "shall" makes the granting of this exemption a mandatory, non-discretionary duty of the government.
 The exemption is tied to the employer's peak usage, creating a permanent allotment of cap-exempt visas for incumbent firms.